theuerc/Website/gitpod/docs/usage-based-billing.md

 # {title}

-> {title} is currently in [Beta](/docs/references/gitpod-releases), available to selected customers by invitation only.
-[Send feedback](https://github.com/gitpod-io/gitpod/issues/12636).
+> {title} is currently in [Early Access](/docs/references/gitpod-releases) Please [contact us](/contact/support) for an invitation, or [send feedback](https://github.com/gitpod-io/gitpod/issues/12636).

 Usage-based billing provides a flexible way for teams and individual users to pay for Gitpod.

-Instead of pre-paying for each user every month, you can set up a billing account for yourself or your team.
-Every time a workspace runs, Gitpod will record that usage based on how long the workspace runs, and the workspace class.
+Instead of pre-paying for yourself or for each team member every monthb, Gitpod will charge for usage based on how long each workspace runs, and its allocated [resources](/docs/workspace-classes).

 With usage-based billing you will be charged only for the usage incurred during a billing period.